256k/xdwy-rs/README.md

 // NOTE: i will most likely be changing this in the future to XdsY [ X days since Y ] which would be more generic and i think a lil catchier.

-this is a WIP, I'm using this idea as a learning path towards learning Rust. (*Rust is kinda hard, yo*)
+this is a WIP, I'm using this idea as a learning path towards learning Rust.